 A person could face criminal charges for the unlawful possession, distribution, manufacturing, selling, or trafficking of certain drugs and substances listed in the drug schedules.
 Even if the drugs or substances being sold, manufactured, or trafficked are counterfeits, criminal drug charges can still be filed.
 An Attorney who handles drug cases could answer questions about Tequesta’s drug laws.

-Potential Penalties Following a Drug Conviction
+What are the Potential Penalties Following a Drug Conviction?

 Tequesta’s penalties for crimes involving drugs or controlled substances vary depending on whether the offense is charged as a misdemeanor or felony, but generally involves a fine and imprisonment.
 For example, selling less than 20 grams of marijuana is a misdemeanor in the first degree and is punishable by a fine up to $1,000 and a jail sentence of up to 12 months.
 Felony drug crimes are punishable by lengthier terms of confinement in prison and heftier fines.